Can Magnetic Forces Do Work?: Elementary Multipoles

-where the unit vector $\vec e_{\vec x-\vec x^{\prime}}$, defined in \eqref{eq:DefUnitVectorFromSourceToFieldPoint}, is directed from the source point $\vec x^{\prime}$ toward the field point $\vec x$.
+Here the unit vector $\vec e_{\vec x-\vec x^{\prime}}$, originally defined in \eqref{eq:DefUnitVectorFromSourceToFieldPoint}, is directed from the source point $\vec x^{\prime}$ toward the field point $\vec x$, and the delta-function contact terms ensure agreement with the homogeneous Maxwell equations \eqref{eq:NoNameEq} and \eqref{eq:FaradayEq}.
 We conclude that this source distribution indeed describes an elementary dipole at rest at $\vec x^{\prime}$.